Ōtorohanga District Community Grant Fund

 Key points to remember:

-• You must be a registered non-profit/charity OR you must organise and upload a simple agreement in writing, from a registered non-profit who is happy to act as an 'umbrella organisation'.
+- You must be a registered non-profit/charity OR you must organise and upload a simple agreement in writing, from a registered non-profit or a business who is happy to act as an 'umbrella organisation'.
 Their details will need to form part of your application.
 Please get in touch with us if you need help with this.
 We have a super handy FAQ document to help you and a potential umbrella organisation understand the process.

 Note the local funding priorities for the Ōtorohanga District Community Grants Fund